 Is your vehicle part of this recall?

-More than 292,000 vehicles are included in this Mercedes-Benz brakes recall.
-To see if your car is affected by any Mercedes-Benz ML-Class recalls, Mercedes Benz GL-Class recalls, or other Mercedes-Benz recalls, use MotorSafety’s free vehicle lookup tool.
+More than 27,000 vehicles are included in this Mercedes-Benz transmission recall.
+To see if your vehicle is affected, run a Mercedes-Benz recall check using MotorSafety’s free vehicle lookup tool.